igoragm/conduit-remake/README.md

 # conduit-remake

-This project is for learning purposes :)
+This project is for learning purposes.